shannonpasto/UpdateUpgrademacOS/README.md

 This script was written as the Declarative Device Management commands available in Jamf Pro just aren't reliable enough.

-In a nutsheel this script will...
+In a nutshell this script will...
 - use the first caching server if found on the network
 - download the latest macOS (full) installer for the Mac
 - install (with optional erase) the update or upgrade